 You might want to print different kinds of words on different colours, shapes or sizes of paper (e.g. prepositions on small red cards), especially with lower-level classes or if you want to play with the cards face down and so get students to chose at random.

 Students can all choose at the same time, being allowed to draw whenever they have made a correct sentence, or you can make them take turns.
 You also have the option of removing cards from the pack once they have been used (too much), or leaving them all in to be used many times in different ways.

 Students can then move onto writing and/ or saying their own sentences so that they are allowed to draw those things, or a more fun variation is for them to make another set of cards to play the same game with.

 Pick words to make an underwater picture (including colours and numbers)

 The game can also be played with words just written on the board, perhaps with students throwing sticky balls (= sucker balls) to choose words to draw.

-More TEFLtastic classics here.
+More TEFLtastic classics, including more drawing games, here.